Sun and Silver: Photography Before Statehood

 Sun and Silver: Photography Before Statehood exhibits a selection of images by twelve photographers who recorded the land, people, events, and places of Oklahoma and Indian Territories.
 From well known professional traveling and studio photographers, to the lesser-known amateur photographers, this exhibit is an exploration of photographic images before statehood.

-Sun and Silver also highlights early photographic equipment and processes, including images on mirror-like, silver-coated copper surfaces known as daguerreotypes; fragile glass negatives for wet-plate photography; and unique, blue-toned cyanotypes.
+Sun and Silver highlights early photographic processes, including images on mirror-like, silver-coated copper surfaces known as daguerreotypes; fragile glass negatives for wet-plate photography; and unique, blue-toned cyanotypes.

 A cyanotype of Churchill and Mrs. Joseph A. Taff at the Wilson Springs Cabin in Sulphur, Indian Territory, c.
 1901